(Click on the above to watch the video)

-'Find the Right Words' aims to kick-start a conversation around the negative language used when talking about stammering, and help those who don't stammer to understand that this is just how some people talk.
-The campaign is the brainchild of VMLY&R, who've worked their socks off on it.
+'Find the Right Words', launched in October 2020, aimed to kick-start a conversation around the negative language used when talking about stammering, and help those who don't stammer to understand that this is just how some people talk.
+The campaign was the brainchild of VMLY&R, who worked their socks off on it, and won two awards.

-Over the next days and weeks up until International Stammering Awareness Day (ISAD) on 22nd October, there will be outdoor digital adverts across the UK and a social campaign to show how we changed the language used on Wikipedia — language that described people who stammer as being 'plagued' by an 'affliction', or having had a 'defect', when all they did was stammer.
+In the weeks leading up to International Stammering Awareness Day (ISAD) on 22nd October, outdoor digital adverts went up across the UK showing how we changed the language used on Wikipedia — language that described people who stammer as being 'plagued' by an 'affliction', or having had a 'defect', when all they did was stammer.

 Entries included historical figures such as Charles Darwin and Lewis Carroll, as well as more modern household names like Ed Sheeran, Emily Blunt and Samuel L. Jackson.